Got Royal Fever? Add These Historic Sites To Your British Hit List

 Where: Canongate, Edinburgh EH8 8DX

-#6 Balmoral Castle & Estate, Scottish Highlands
+#6 Balmoral Castle and Estate, Scottish Highlands

-If Holyrood is the official residence in Scotland, Balmoral is the official holiday house – if you can call a grand castle surrounded by 50,000 acres of moors, forests, and streams a “house”.
+If Holyrood is the official residence in Scotland, Balmoral is the official holiday house – if you can call a grand castle surrounded by 50,000 acres of moors, forests and streams a “house”.

 Purchased for Queen Victoria by her consort, Prince Albert, in 1852, Balmoral has been the royal family’s summer getaway ever since.
-It was here that Elizabeth and Philip first entertained the idea of becoming engaged, though the proposal was delayed until after the princess had turned 21 and actually took place in South Africa.
+It was here that Elizabeth and Philip first entertained the idea of becoming engaged, though the proposal was delayed until after the then-princess had turned 21 and actually took place in South Africa.

 The Queen’s visits to Balmoral were featured several times in The Crown, though Ardverikie House served as the filming location.